paulgsepulveda/UCF-WP-Multicolumn-Dropdown-Child-Theme/README.md

 # UCF WordPress Multicolumn Child Theme

-{{Brief description of this theme}}.
+This theme adds a multi-column dropdown menu to replace the standard single-column dropdown.
 Built as a child theme of the [UCF WordPress Theme](https://github.com/UCF/UCF-WordPress-Theme), using the [Athena Framework](https://ucf.github.io/Athena-Framework/).

 ## Quick links